criteo/android-publisher-sdk/network-mock-tests/README.md

 The purpose of this module is to validate that the TLA mocks (CDB and Bearcat) used by the PublisherSDK act like the PreProd of each TLA.

-FIXME: Before open sourcing the PubSDK and running tests on public CI, this module should be extracted in another project and kept internal in order to access the preprod of the TLA.
+TODO EE-1168: Periodically trigger tests
+Those tests should be run periodically and act as a watchdog notifying us in case of behavior changes between the mocks and the TLA.